Christian Yelich Player Props: Brewers vs. Cubs

-Christian Yelich and his .426 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Milwaukee Brewers versus the Chicago Cubs and Drew Smyly on July 3 at 2:10 PM ET.
+Christian Yelich -- batting .359 in his past 10 games -- will be in action for the Milwaukee Brewers against the Chicago Cubs, with Kyle Hendricks on the mound, on July 4 at 4:10 PM ET.

-He collected three RBI (going 1-for-3 with a home run and two walks) in his previous game against the Pirates.
+He had three hits (going 3-for-4 with a triple and an RBI) in his most recent appearance against the Cubs.

 Christian Yelich Game Info & Props vs. the Cubs